ericbulloch/scaled/README.md

 Each stage will be in a stages folder.
 All files for that stage will be included within that folder.

+## Original Data

+The `postal.csv` file is from an excel file called `ZIP_Locale_Detail.xls` that I downloaded from the census department.
+I removed all postal codes exception those for the 50 states.

 ## Conclusion

 I hope to learn more about scaling and what it takes to move the needle for clients that have large needs.
 I want to publish this repository so that others can see what has been done and then decide for themselves if a "slow technology" is the issue that is preventing the scaling or if it is something else.